-ENG 208W Studies in Poetry
+ENGL 208W Studies in Poetry

-A study of poetry to discover its intimacy with daily experience, emphasizing the evolution of poetry through its changing use and developments in form and individual expression.
-Open to all students.
+A study of poetry to discover its intimacy with daily experience, emphasizing the evolution of poetry through its changing use and developall students.
 A writing-intensive course.

-ENG 210 The Literature of Women
+ENGL 210 The Literature of Women ments in form and individual expression.
+Open to